 - People who have received an mRNA vaccine (Moderna or Pfizer/BioNTech) more than 28 days ago

-*** Both criteria must be met to be eligible for a booster
+*** Both criteria must be met to be eligible for a third dose

-Once you have discussed this decision with your care team and determine that you meet the criteria, you may receive a booster.
-The City of Middletown will be offering boosters at all clinics starting on 8/17.
+A list of all vaccine clinics in the Middletown area can be found on the Find a Vaccine page.
 Please visit the Find a Vaccine page to view our clinics.
 Other organizations may also offer boosters as well.
-Call or check their websites for information.
+Check their websites or call their offices for information about their clinics.
 You may also talk with your healthcare provider or doctor's office to get information about where to get a booster shot.
-A list of all vaccine clinics in the Middletown area can be found on the Find a Vaccine page.

 What if I am not Eligible?

-All three vaccines are still highly effective against all known variants in the US and Connecticut, and still offer good protection against COVID-19 infection for people who are not moderately-to-severely immunocompromised.
+All three vaccines are still highly effective against all known variants in the US and Connecticut, and still offer good protection against COVID-19 infection for people who are not included in the eligibility categories above.
 Even better, the vaccines have been shown to be even more effective against hospitalization and deaths.
-Being fully vaccinated is still the best way to protect yourself from getting severely sick from COVID-19, and the data shows that the majority of people do not require a booster shot at this time to have strong protection against illness, and especially hospitalization and death.
+Being fully vaccinated is still the best way to protect yourself from getting severely sick from COVID-19, and the data shows that the majority of fully-vaccinated people have strong protection against illness, and especially against hospitalization and death.